 The Bachelor of Science in Exercise Science program is accredited by the Commission on Accreditation of Allied Health Education Program (CAAHEP).

-The Bachelor of Science in Forensic Science residential program is accredited by Forensic Science Education Programs Accreditation Commission (FEPAC) of the American Academy of Forensic Science.
+The Bachelor of Science in Forensic Science residential program is accredited by Forensic Education Programs Accreditation Commission (FEPAC) of the American Academy of Forensic Science.

 The Bachelor of Science in Nursing, Master of Science in Nursing, and Doctor of Nursing Practice are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
 Liberty’s Registered Nurse program is approved by the Virginia Board of Nursing (VBN).